machineware-gmbh/vcml/doc/build.md

 VCML also offers extra optional features that require the separate installation of additional libraries.

   - Host SocketCAN support:

     If the host Linux kernel is built with SocketCAN support, VCML can use SocketCAN devices as a backend for exchanging CAN frames between the host and the virtual environment.
+SocketCAN devices are **not** supported on Windows!

   - Host TAP support:

     If the host Linux kernel is built with TAP support, TAP devices can be used as an Ethernet backend.
 This is significantly faster than SLiRP, but requires elevated privileges on the host for creating the TAP devices.
+TAP devices are **not** supported on Windows!

   - libslirp: